mrbrant89/wokedissident/_posts/2025-03-20-maga-parasite.md

 ## My Own Little MAGA Parasite: Angie

 I had my own personal MAGA troll on Instagram.
 Let’s call her [Angie](https://www.instagram.com/angi3xoxo/).
+Well, actually, her name is Angelica, but she goes by [Angie](https://www.instagram.com/angi3xoxo/)—an ironic choice for someone so eager to talk down about immigrants (note that her parents immigrated from Guatemala) while hiding behind an anglicized name.

-A self-proclaimed Christian, active in her [church](https://awakenchurch.com/service-locations/eastlake-campus/), even part of the **prayer team**.
-But instead of embodying love and kindness, she spent her free time **being a total asshole to me.**
+A self-proclaimed Christian, active in her church, even part of the prayer team.
+But instead of embodying love and kindness, she spends her free time being a total asshole to strangers on the internet.

 Does she even read the teachings of Jesus?
 Or is she too busy celebrating cruelty?